InfiniteEndeavours/Portfolio-Site/README.md

 When asking for a peer to review the website on Slack, the following was raised:

-* Simen Daehlin suggested to make the website more mobile friendly by having multiple sections on one scrolling page, instead of separate pages.
+* Simen Daehlin suggested making the website more mobile friendly by having multiple sections on one scrolling page, instead of separate pages.

-* Simen also suggested to move away from using absolute measurements in the CSS file to using relative measurements, which would allow for better scaling across devices.
+* Simen also suggested moving away from using absolute measurements in the CSS file to using relative measurements, which would allow for better scaling across devices.

 ## Feedback